JamesBrownR/MeetingSurge/_posts/2026-01-25-why-auto-shop-not-growing.md

     answer: "Yes, but prioritize strategically.
 If you can only afford to fix one thing, fix your Google Business Profile first - it has the biggest immediate impact.
 If you can invest more, a professional can fix all five simultaneously.
 We offer packages that address everything in this audit."

   - question: "My competitor has worse reviews but ranks higher.
 Why?"
     answer: "Review count and recency matter more than you think.
 A shop with 30 recent reviews will outrank one with 100 old reviews.
-Also check: are they posting weekly on Google?
+Also check... are they posting weekly on Google?
 Is their website faster?
 Do they have better keyword optimization?
 Higher ranking usually means they're doing multiple things right, not just reviews."

-  - question: "What's a realistic timeline to fix these issues?"
-    answer: "Google Business Profile: 1-2 weeks (including verification).
-Reviews: ongoing, but you can get 10-15 in your first month with a system.
-Website fixes: 1-4 weeks depending on severity.
-You'll see ranking improvements within 30-60 days of consistent effort across all areas."

-  - question: "I passed most checks but still don't get enough calls.
-What's wrong?"
-    answer: "Passing these five checks gets you visible, but conversion requires more: clear service descriptions, trust signals (certifications, warranties), easy contact options, fast response times, and compelling content.
-Read our guide on why websites don't convert for the next level."
 ---

 <!-- Blog Content Area -->